Saltrock: History

 On 17 August 2018, Saltrock went into administration with multiple stores subsequently closing.
-The company the became managed by SRS REALISATIONS 2017 LIMITED.
+The company then became managed by SRS REALISATIONS 2017 LIMITED.
 Soon after entering administration yachting company 'Crew Clothing Co Group' agreed to buy Saltrock out of administration.
 25 stores across the South West and their online store remain open.

 Shop locations

 The Saltrock brand is found in 300 stores in the UK, Ireland and Europe.
 There are also over 50 Saltrock retail stores and a website with an online store.
 Most of the stores are located in the south and south west of England.

 The Saltrock retail stores are located in: